 comedyrocket.com Newsroom: News, Articles & Links

 My friend Alan Breuss has a podcast about the interesting folks in the fair industry.
-I’ve been interviewed, and also co-hosted a few.
-I highly recommend Tailgate Entertainer. http://Tailgateentertainer.com
+I’ve co-hosted a few, and will be returning as co-host on the new season.
+I highly recommend Tailgate Entertainer podcast.

 A link about my comedian/ variety act